developer-junaid/starter_kit/readme.md

 - Run test

 7. Create BuyToken Functionality

-- Set Redemption rate
+- Set Redemption rate (.sol)
-- Get msg.value and msg.sender
+- Get msg.value and msg.sender (.sol)
-- Call the transfer function
+- Call the transfer function (.sol)
-- Compile the contract
+- Compile the contract `truffle compile`
-- Write the test (that tokens were transferred to address and ether was transfer to us(contract))
+- Write the test (that tokens were transferred to address and ether was transfer to us(contract)) (.test.js)
-- Write Events
+- Write Events & Emit(.sol)
+- Test the events (.test.js)